Literatefool/Comprehensive-NPC-System/documentations/Unimplemented/UseAnimationController_Implementation_Plan.md

 ### **Security Risk: Client Authority**

-> **WARNING**: When `UseAnimationController` is enabled, the client has full authority over NPC pathfinding and movement.
-This makes the system **vulnerable to exploits**:
+> **NOTE**: When `UseAnimationController` is enabled, the client has full authority over NPC pathfinding and movement.
 >
-> - Malicious clients can manipulate NPC positions
-> - Exploiters can make NPCs teleport or move incorrectly
-> - Combat interactions can be spoofed
+> **Anti-exploit validation has been intentionally REMOVED** from this system because:
+>
+> - Network latency (ping) causes many false positives in position validation
+> - Player experience is more important than preventing rare exploit scenarios
+> - False positives would negatively impact legitimate users with high ping
+> - Position validation checks (max speed, teleport detection) are too strict for real-world network conditions
+>
+> **Design Decision**: We prioritize smooth gameplay for all users over strict anti-cheat measures.
+>
-> - **Only use this for non-critical NPCs** (e.g., ambient NPCs, visual-only crowds)
+> - Use this for non-critical NPCs where position accuracy isn't gameplay-critical
-> - **Never use for combat NPCs** that affect gameplay
+> - Health remains server-authoritative to maintain gameplay integrity
+> - For critical NPCs, consider using traditional server-authoritative movement instead

 ### **Advanced Configuration**